shy2net/nestjs-angular-starter/README.md

 # Remarks

 > This is the new ["nodejs-angular-starter"](https://github.com/shy2net/nodejs-angular-starter) which was based on [TS.ed](https://tsed.io/).
 The reason the old library was deprecated is because NestJS is more documented and popular library, which has very much the same approach as Angular.
+This template is based on the exact same code for Angular, and most of the original template node code reused and refactored to suit NestJS approach.
+> This library still uses the same config approach and database approach as the old one.
+The reason for this, is that in my opinion, NestJS approach for mongo database and environment configuration makes the development more complicated then it should.

 # Introduction